kushaalt/hello-world/README.md

 intro to GitHub

 Hi my name is Kushaal.
-I am getting myself reaquainted with GitHub as I was only introduced to it briefly several months ago.
+I am getting myself reacquainted with GitHub as I was only introduced to it briefly several months ago.
 One more change**